wilhelmzeuschner/arduino_graphical_temperature_display/README.md

 Two buttons can be used to select which readings are displayed or whether the backlight is:
 _Always ON_, _Always OFF_ or _Adaptive_.
 A LDR is used for the _Adaptive_-mode.

+Certain information, like the selected backlight-mode will be saved in the internal EEPROM.

 Required libaries:
 https://github.com/adafruit/Adafruit-GFX-Library,
 https://github.com/adafruit/Adafruit-PCD8544-Nokia-5110-LCD-library and